oracle/weblogic-kubernetes-operator/docs-source/content/userguide/overview/database.md

 ```

-Now use the following command to install the database:
+Now, use the following command to install the database:

 ```
 kubectl apply -f database.yml